johnbillion/user-switching/readme.txt

 == Changelog ==

+= 0.3.2 =
+* Fix the 'Switch back to' menu item in the WordPress admin bar (WordPress 3.1+).
+* Fix a formatting issue on the user profile page.

 = 0.3.1 =
 * Prevent admins switching to multisite super admin accounts.

 = 0.3 =
-* Adds an admin bar menu item (WordPress 3.1+) for switching back to user you switched from.
+* Adds an admin bar menu item (WordPress 3.1+) for switching back to the user you switched from.

 = 0.2.2 =
 * Respect the current 'Remember me' setting when switching users.